Emergence of long-range force laws from classical particle exchange: Introduction

 \section{Introduction}

 Countless students in introductory physics learn that the ``exchange of virtual particles'' is responsible for the fundamental forces of nature.
-Several popular introductory textbooks contain diagrams which sketch how classical particle exchange could plausibly explain the qualitative nature of repulsive forces.\cite{BauerWestfall,Mazur} Furthermore, some texts even attempt to construct analogies for how attractive forces could arise from complicated exchanges of classical objects.\cite{Giancoli,YoungFreedman} In this paper, we wish to address the gaping hole in the literature regarding how such pictures may be quantitatively useful in understanding the connection between fundamental interactions and momentum transfer through mediating particles.
+Several popular introductory textbooks contain diagrams which sketch how classical particle exchange could plausibly explain the qualitative nature of repulsive forces~\cite{BauerWestfall,Mazur}.
+Furthermore, some texts even attempt to construct analogies for how attractive forces could arise from complicated exchanges of classical objects~\cite{Giancoli,YoungFreedman}.
+In this paper, we wish to address how such pictures may be {\it quantitatively} useful in understanding the connection between fundamental interactions and momentum transfer through mediating particles.
+A classical particle exchange model can be used as an interesting problem for students to investigate and also as a bridge toward exploring more advanced, physically correct models for force laws involving classical or quantum fields~\cite{Hilborn}.
+Such experiences with model development, investigation, exploration of limitations, and falsification are essential for a student learning to ``think like a physicist''~\cite{Etkina}.

-Just as physical theories are only useful within certain domains of validity, analogies are only helpful until their meanings are stretched to a point at which the usefulness breaks down.
-To properly analyze fundamental interactions, the methods of quantum field theory provide the tools necessary for obtaining quantitatively accurate results.
-Ref.~\onlinecite{Zee} provides a particularly illuminating discussion of how gravitational, electrostatic and nuclear potentials arise as either attractive or repulsive interactions by using the path integral formualtion of quantum field theory.
-Additionally, by casually invoking the energy-time version of the Heisenberg uncertainty principle, one may obtain surprisingly accurate information regarding the force laws resulting from electromagnetic and nuclear interactions.\cite{Harney} The focus of the present work is not to require an idealized analysis within classical mechanics to describe the nature of fundamental interactions, but to explore how effective forces between particles which are spatially separated {\it can} arise within classical dynamics.
+To analyze fundamental interactions properly, the methods of quantum field theory provide the tools necessary for obtaining quantitatively accurate results.
+Ref.~\cite{Zee} provides a particularly illuminating discussion of how gravitational, electrostatic and nuclear potentials arise as either attractive or repulsive interactions by using the path integral formulation of quantum field theory.
+Additionally, by casually invoking the energy-time version of the Heisenberg uncertainty principle, one may obtain surprisingly accurate information regarding the force laws resulting from electromagnetic and nuclear interactions~\cite{Harney}, though dimensional analysis plays a large role in constraining the form of the various force laws.
+The aim of the present work is to explore how effective forces between particles which are spatially separated {\it can} arise within classical particle dynamics.
+Ultimately, fields are necessary to understand action-at-a-distance interactions fully.
+However, the jump from mechanics to electromagnetism often lacks a fully convincing motivation for {\it why} fields are a necessary framework for describing such interactions.